 Automatically drop objects that depend on the foreign table (such as views), and in turn all objects that depend on those objects (see Section 5.13).

 Refuse to drop the foreign table if any objects depend on it.
 This is the default.

 DROP FOREIGN TABLE films, distributors;

-except that the standard only allows one foreign table to be
+that the standard only allows one foreign table to be dropped per

 If you see anything in the documentation that is not correct, does not match your experience with the particular feature or requires further clarification, please use this form to report a documentation issue.